Internet-Toys Pose Security Risks

 Smart Toys – Smart Tips

 How many smart toys did your kids receive this holiday season?
 And how smart are they?
 They might be smarter than you think — do you know what information they’re passing back and forth on the Internet?
-Have you thought about online security and your childrens’ tech?
+Should you have privacy concerns about online security and your children’s’ tech?